google/docsy/content/en/docs/Updating/_index.md

 ## Update your Docsy clone

-If you [cloned the Docsy theme](/docs/getting-started/#cloning-the-docsy-theme-to-your-projects-themes-subdirectory) into the `theme` folder in your project, then you use the `git pull` command:
+If you [cloned the Docsy theme](/docs/getting-started/#cloning-the-docsy-theme-to-your-projects-themes-subdirectory) into the `themes` folder in your project, then you use the `git pull` command:

 1. Navigate to the `themes` directory in your local project: